+Thus, (\ref{equation:unit_map_in_proof_of_recognition_of_loop_transfer_presheaves}) being an equivalence for $U = S^{1}$ implies inductively the same for $U = S^{n}$ for all $n \geq 1$.
+As any $U \in \spheres$ is a finite coproduct of spheres and both presheaves are spherical, we see that the unit of $Y$ is an equivalence, as needed. \end{proof}

-\begin{rem} Another way to rephrase the above result would be to say that a presheaf in $P(\spheres)$ is representable by a pointed, connected space if and only if it takes coproducts to products and suspensions to loops. \end{rem}
+\begin{rem} One natural way to rephrase \cref{prop:characterization_of_spacelike_spherical_presheaves} is as follows: a presheaf $X \colon \spheres^{op} \rightarrow \spaces$ is representable by a pointed space if and only if it takes finite coproducts to products and takes suspensions to loops. \end{rem}

-Note that \textbf{Proposition \ref{prop:characterization_of_spacelike_spherical_presheaves}} above gives a partial answer as to why $P_{\Sigma}(\spheres)$ is the right place to study the moduli theory of $\Pi$-algebras: it contains both the category of $\Pi$-algebras and the $\infty$-category of pointed, connected spaces as full, naturally defined subcategories of, respectively, discrete objects and objects whose loop transfer map is an equivalence.
+\begin{rem}[Why spherical presheaves?]
+Note that \cref{prop:characterization_of_spacelike_spherical_presheaves} above gives some intuition as to why $\presheaves_{\Sigma}(\spheres)$ is the right place to study the moduli theory of $\Pi$-algebras: it contains both the category of $\Pi$-algebras and the $\infty$-category of pointed, connected spaces as full, naturally defined subcategories. \end{rem}